Mosherif33/Mini-CRM/README.md

 ## Usage
 Once the application is set up, you can log in as an administrator with the email admin@admin.com and the password password.
 From there, you can access the Companies and Employees sections to perform CRUD operations on those resources.

-The application also supports multi-language support, with English and French translations available.
+The application also supports multi-language support, with English and Arabic translations available.
 To switch languages, click on the appropriate language link in the navigation bar.

 ## Author
-This project was created by Mohamed Sherf.
+This project was created by Mohamed Sherif.
 You can contact me at m.sherif2311@gmail.com if you have any questions or feedback.

 ## Conclusion
 Thanks for checking out this Laravel authentication system with CRUD functionality for Companies and Employees.
 We hope it provides a helpful starting point for your web application development.
 If you have any questions or feedback, feel free to reach out.